eoger/dist-prime-fact/README.md

 ## Bugs/Improvements

-This program was written on my lunch break, which means it's very far from perfect.
+This program was written on my lunch break, which means it's far from perfect.
 Feel free to report any bugs or suggestions.